These oddly shaped artificial ponds tucked into woods and meadows in the heart of the Willamette Valley are a real gem

-The biggest crowds will come with the trout, which are trucked in a few times each spring and probably again in the fall.
+The biggest crowds will come with the trout, which are trucked in multiple times each spring and often again in the fall.

 On our most recent check, which we provide as an example, trout stocking was set to begin in February and continue with regular visits until May.
 That’s four solid months of trout fishing.

-Stocking also was scheduled to resume for the Labor Day Weekend, with a handful of fall plantings planned.
+Stocking also was scheduled to resume for the Labor Day Weekend, with a handful of fall plantings planned into October.

 In many cases, ODFW shows St. Louis Ponds anglers some extra trout fishing love by stocking both the typical pan-sized legal rainbows as well as a pretty good number of larger “trophy” trout.

 Trout are typically stocked in a select number of ponds, usually Pond No. 1 and 3, which are closest to the main parking lot and have very accessible bank access.

-Sometimes these plantings support family fishing events that the Oregon Department of Fish and Wildlife hosts at the park.
+Sometimes these plantings support family fishing events that the ODFW hosts at the park.
 Extra fish may be stocked then, and there are typically still lots of trout around following the event.